Perennials/logging-node/README.md

 The constructor will create a [DeferredLog](#deferredlog) and [DeferredSession](#deferredsession).
 That is an application log session.
 Log outside the context of an HTTP request (i.e.
-[PerennialAppRequest](#loggedhttpapprequest)) will be saved in this session.
+[PerennialAppRequest](#perennialapprequest)) will be saved in this session.
 The session directory will only be created if any data is actually logged.
-It will be created in the location pointed by [.setStorageDir()](#setstoragedir--getstoragedir), or default to the system's temp directory.

 **Remarks:** Upon constructing an instance all console output and HTTP requests will be hooked.
 The side effect of this is that two instances of this